-Committee representatives will be removed by request, due to inactivity, or failure to abide with the policies and procedure outlined by the Standards, the Apprenticeship Policies & Procedures, and Oregon State Apprentice and Training Council (OSATC) (ORS 660.120(2)(d).
+Committee representatives will be removed by request, due to inactivity, or failure to abide by the policies and procedure outlined by the Standards, the Apprenticeship Policies & Procedures, and Oregon State Apprentice and Training Council (OSATC) (ORS 660.120).
 Inactivity can be considered after 3 consecutive meeting absences.
 Inactivity will be addressed by the Committee prior to removal.